chrislomonico/MinimumViableDataspace/docs/developer/decision-records/2022-06-20-mvd-onboarding/README.md

 3. The GAIA-X private key will be published as Github artifact so that it can be used in the participant deployment workflow to generate GAIA-X membership Verifiable Credentials.
 4. A CLI client for IdentityHub will be developed.
 It will be used in the MVD deployment workflow to populate the participant's Identity Hub with GAIA-X membership Verifiable Credentials.
 5. The Registration Service will be configured with the simulated GAIA-X Authority DID URL in the CD workflow.
+6. A CLI client for the Registration Service will be developed.
+It will be used in the MVD deployment workflow to start the participant onboarding process.
+The CLI client can also be used locally to onboard additional participants.
+The CLI client needs access to the participant's DID private key on the local file system.
+7. The Registration Service will be configured with a enrollment policy, that requires a GAIA-X membership Verifiable Credential issued by the simulated GAIA-X Authority DID.